 - Lock-up agreements

 - Enforceability of schemes of arrangement in other jurisdictions

 What is a scheme of arrangement?

-A scheme of arrangement is an agreement between the company and its creditors and/or members (or a certain class or classes of them) about a specified issue.
+A scheme of arrangement is a court-approved agreement between a company and its shareholders or creditors.
 It is not actually an insolvency procedure and can be used by both solvent and insolvent companies to agree any issue or matter with its creditors and/or members.
-That said, schemes of arrangement are regularly used by insolvent companies in order to restructure debts or to agree a way forward with creditors in an effort to avoid insolvent liquidation.
+That said, schemes of arrangement are regularly used by insolvent companies to restructure debts or to agree a way forward with creditors in an effort to avoid formal insolvency.